djaus2/HSQLDB.Net/README.md

 Downaload **generated.zip** from https://davidjones.sportronics.com.au/Other
 Download and unzip the folder.
 Copy its dotnet folder into the Solution-folder/generated folder.

+Also you may need to tweak the jdbcr10-x64 project post build to find dumpbin on your system.
+You can canel those check to simplify things.

 _Nb:_ Make sure you unblock the downloaded zip before extracting itrs contents

 Similarly, also downlaod and unzip **packages.zip** from the link as above.